leolobski/CNOT-dihedral/CNOT-dihedral-blog-post.md

 ## Phase polynomials

-The action of any&#803; diagonal gate from the CNOT-dihedral fragment can be described as follows:
+The action of any diagonal gate from the CNOT-dihedral fragment can be described as follows:
 $$ D |x\rangle = \omega^{p_D(x)}|x\rangle, \quad p_D: \mathbb{Z}_2^n \rightarrow \mathbb{Z}_8 ,$$
 Where $p_D$ is a polynomial using mixed arithmetic:
 $$ p_D(x) = \sum_{i=1}^k a_i g_i(x) $$